ibm-cloud-docs/FileStorage/mounting-nsf-file-storage.md

 To mount {{site.data.keyword.filestorage_full}} in CentOS 7, you must authorize the host first through the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window} or through the SLCLI.
 Then, install the NFS utilities like it is described in [Mounting {{site.data.keyword.filestorage_short}} on Linux](/docs/infrastructure/FileStorage?topic=FileStorage-mountingLinux).

-For CentOS, you can specify some additional options by using the `Options=` line in the mount file.
+For CentOS, you can specify extra options by using the `Options=` line in the mount file.
 In the following example, the NFS is set to mount at `/data/www`.

 The NFS mount point of the {{site.data.keyword.filestorage_short}} instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call -`SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {:tip}